mverouden/blogdown-academic/content/post/2022-06-11-printing-wur-linux/index.md

     ```
     4. Modify the line:
     ```sh
-      DeviceURI smb://wur%5Cuser001:password@scomp5170/WURprinter
+      DeviceURI smb://user001%40wurnet.nl:password@scomp6352.wurnet.nl/WURprinter
     ```
-    5. In this line `wur%5C` represents `wur\`, where the `\` is encoded as hexadecimal ASCII character (see [ASCII table](https://www.asciitable.com/)). `user001` will be displaying your own personal WUR username.
+    5. In this line `%40wurnet.nl` represents `@wurnet.nl`, where the `@` is encoded as hexadecimal ASCII character (see [ASCII table](https://www.asciitable.com/)). `user001` will be displaying your own personal WUR username.
 The part between `:` and `@` represents your password, in which special characters are encoded as hexadecimal ASCII characters.
 Modify the password part to match you new password.
         + e.g. new password: qu!ck4L!9H+2 (very strong password), needs to be provided in `printers.conf` as qu%21ck4L%219H%2B2
     6. Save the modified `/etc/cups/printers.conf` file and exit the text editor
     7. Restart the CUPS daemon: